openshift-evangelists/wordpress-quickstart/README.md

 Creating the WordPress Image
 ----------------------------

 The primary purpose of this source repository is to provide a way to build an image containing the bits required to run WordPress.

-The image created actually serves two purposes.
+The image created will fulfil two roles.

 The first is that the image can be deployed directly as is if it were an application image.
 In this case it will result in a self contained standalone WordPress instance.

 The second is to use the image as a S2I builder image.
 In this case a build would be run against a source repository containing plugins, themes and language files.
-This would be incorporated into the WordPress instance.
+These would be incorporated into the WordPress instance.

 The latter would be used where you have a need to develop your own plugins, themes and language files and want them under version control in a source repository.